Skip to main content

 The Eisenhower Matrix captures this perfectly: most people spend the majority of their time in the urgent-not-important quadrant, leaving almost nothing for important-but-not-urgent activities like health, learning, and meaningful relationships.

-What is the life areas framework for setting goals across all dimensions?
+What is the Life areas framework for setting goals across all dimensions?

 A balanced life requires intentional goals across multiple domains.
 The specific categories vary by person, but a useful starting framework covers seven areas: